xrdocs/telemetry/_tutorials/2019-03-31-sensor-paths-for-segment-routing-traffic-engineering.md

 ## SR-TE Topology Summary

-Another high-level KPI can be found in the SR-TE topology database statistics.
+Another high-level indicator can be found in the SR-TE topology database statistics.
 In CLI, a quick way to verify that is with this command:

 ```
 RP/0/RP0/CPU0:iosxrv-1#show segment-routing traffic-eng ipv4 topology summary